What is Azure Data Catalog?

 - Unless users know the location of a data source's documentation, they cannot understand the intended uses of the data.
 Data sources and documentation might live in a variety of places and be consumed through a variety of experiences.

 - If users have questions about an information asset, they must locate the expert or team that's responsible for the data and engage them offline.
-There is no explicit connection between data and those with expert perspectives on its use.
+There is no explicit connection between data and the experts that have perspectives on its use.

 - Unless users understand the process for requesting access to the data source, discovering the data source and its documentation still does not help them access the data.